Black Mexico: Afro-Mex cuisine that binds

 These were ingredients in African cuisine that became important in Mexican cooking and traditionally provided readily available nourishment.
 Viandas are inexpensive and easy to grow.
 They are also versatile and can be used in dishes ranging from croquettes in garlic and tomato sauces to dessert fritters and sweet tamales.
 Combined with tropical fruits, such as coconut and pineapple, they make delicious desserts.

 Africans brought and preserved many of their traditions and cooking techniques.
 Their captors often provided them the less desired cuts of meat, including shoulder and intestines.
-Menudo, for example, was derived from the habit of the Spaniards to give the slaves cow’s intestines.
+Menudo, for example, was derived from the Spaniards discarding the cow’s intestines for slave consumption.

 Slaves were resourceful and developed a way to clean the offal and season it to taste.
 In the U.S., Mexico, and South America, as well, the scraps of food landlords did not eat, and by mixing what was left for them, they usually ended up with new cuisines that today have been adopted into the cuisine of their respective nation, such as the Peruvian tacu-tacu.